PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

   </xacro:realsense_d435>
 ```

 Congratulations!
-You should now have a scene camera displayed in the MoveIt Studio UI dropdown!
+You should now have a scene camera displayed in the UI dropdown!
 Feel free to change the location of this camera by modifying the `extra_scene_camera_joint`'s `origin` `xyz` for translation (in meters) or `rpy` for roll pitch yaw rotations (in radians).